 The Kurdistan Workers Party (PKK, Partiya Karkêren Kurdistan) emerged in the mid-1970s as a national liberation movement, largely inspired by the ideas of actually existing [real] socialism.
 However, throughout the party’s development process, the party’s founder and leader, Abdullah Öcalan, endeavoured to develop an understanding of socialism and revolution beyond those centred on Rusaia and China.
 Through this process, the PKK was transformed from a small ideological group into one of the most effective military and political forces in the Middle East.
 While the guerrilla struggle that has continued since 1984 is one of the longest-lasting armed uprisings in the world, the PKK’s areas of organisation have spread from North Kurdistan to the other parts of Kurdistan (West, South and East) and encompassed the diaspora from Australia to America and from Russia to Europe.
 By the end of the 1990, the PKK had become the largest and most dynamic Kurdish movement.
 While all these developments took place on the basis of the national liberation ideology and understanding of socialism which had been framed during the founding process of the party, from the early 1990s Öcalan was intensifying his efforts to renew its ideological and organisational aims. Öcalan’s aim was to develop a new approach, in particular with a radical critique of the understanding of actually existing socialism and openings on the woman question.
 Although the PKK Congress of 1995 made some significant changes in this respect, a renewal on the scale desired did not take place.

 The PKK went through a process of radical regeneration after its leader and founder Abdullah Öcalan was abducted from Kenya in an international conspiracy and handed over to Turkey in 1999. Öcalan, who has been held in solitary confinement on the island of Imrali in the Sea of Marmara since the day he was captured, created a paradigmal change in the PKK by means of his defence writings submitted to the European Court of Human Rights, which he prepared on the island. Öcalan’s only contact with the outside world was the frequently obstructed connection with his lawyers.
 In the early years he was allowed to see his lawyers once, for two hours a week, later reduced to one hour.
 He was also permitted to receive visits from close relatives for one hour a month.
 In these weekly meetings with his lawyers, Öcalan produced two groups of texts that would form the fundamental ideology of the party.
 The first of these was the text of his defence regarding his trials in Turkey and at the European Court of Human Rights, which was handwritten and passed to his lawyers, becoming a fundamental ideological reference point for the party.
 The second consisted of notes taken by his lawyers at their meetings.
 While until 2005 the lawyers were permitted to take notes at the weekly meetings, this was later prevented and lawyers put the conversations into written form after the meetings.
 These notes that were communicated to the public through Kurdish TV channels, news agencies and newspapers, generally dealt with topical political questions.
 After years of obstruction, Öcalan’s meetings with his lawyers ended in 2011.
-Since 2014 Öcalan has not been allowed to meet family members, either.
+Since 2014, excepting one visit, Öcalan has not been allowed to meet family members, either.

 But the real work that determined the ideological transformation of the PKK took place between 1999 and 2011, based on the texts which constituted Öcalan’s defence submissions.
 These texts may be separated into two groups: Submissions to Turkish courts and those submitted to European courts, that is, the European Court of Human Rights (ECtHR) in Strasbourg and a court in Athens dealing with his removal from Greece.
 These defence submissions have been published in Kurdish, Turkish and other languages.
 The first group of submissions consists of two basic texts: The main text submitted to the court on Imrali and the appendices submitted to the Court of Cassation [High Court of Appeals] in 1999 and to a district court in Urfa in 2001.
 The titles, as published, of the two texts mentioned above, are: ‘Resolution Declaration in the Kurdish Question’ and ‘Urfa: a symbol of history, sanctity and malediction in the Tigris-Euphrates basin’.